uesleibros/wasabi/docs/ERRORS.md

 ### ERR_TLS_HANDSHAKE_TIMEOUT (7)

 **What happened:** The TLS handshake did not complete within the allowed time or iteration limit.

 **Common causes:**

-- Server is extremely slow to respond
+* Server is extremely slow to respond.
-- Network latency is very high
+* Network latency is very high.
-- Server accepted the TCP connection but is not responding to TLS
+* Server accepted the TCP connection but is not responding to TLS.
-- Firewall is silently dropping TLS packets
+* Firewall is silently dropping TLS packets.

 **What to check:**

-- Increase the receive timeout via `WebSocketSetReceiveTimeout`
+* Increase the receive timeout via `WebSocketSetReceiveTimeout`.
-- Test connectivity to the server from a browser
+* Test connectivity to the server from a browser.
-- Check if the server is behind a load balancer that accepted TCP but is not routing TLS
+* Check if the server is behind a load balancer that accepted TCP but is not routing TLS.

 ```vb
 ' Example error output